AsmaaAbdelhalim/Laravel_Portfolio/README.md

 - **Project Details Modal (Public Side)**: On the user-facing site, clicking a project opens a modal window displaying detailed information, images, and links for that project.
 This allows visitors to explore project details without leaving the main portfolio page, enhancing the browsing experience.

 ### Planned Features
-- **Notifications**:
-  - Admins receive notifications when a new contact message is received.
-  - Admins are notified when another admin performs CRUD actions on projects.
 - **Project View Counter**:
   - Each project tracks the number of views by guests (not logged-in users).